What is UNRWA, the main aid provider in Gaza that Israel accuses of militant links?

 In Gaza, where some 85% of territory’s 2.3 million people have fled their homes, over 1 million are sheltering in UNRWA schools and other facilities.

+Israel also has exposed Hamas tunnels running next to or under UNRWA facilities and accuses the agency of teaching hatred of Israel in its schools.

-UNRWA denies those allegations.
-It says it has no links to Hamas or to any other militant groups, and that it thoroughly investigates any allegations of wrongdoing and holds staff accountable.
-It says it shares lists of all of its staff with Israel and other host countries.
+UNRWA denies that it knowingly aids Hamas or any other militant group and says it has internal safeguards.
+It says it thoroughly investigates any allegations of wrongdoing and holds staff accountable, and that it provides lists of all of its staff to Israel and host countries.

+The Israeli document spelled out allegations against the dozen U.N. employees it says participated in Hamas’ assault.
+It said seven of them stormed into Israel, including two who participated in kidnappings.

+The document said that according to intelligence, roughly 190 UNRWA employees were members of militant groups, without providing evidence.

-The 12 employees are said to have participated in the surprise Oct.
-7 attack in which Hamas fighters from Gaza overran Israel's extensive border defenses.
+In the surprise Oct.
+7 attack, Hamas fighters from Gaza overran Israel's extensive border defenses.
 Other militants joined in the subsequent rampage through nearby communities, which left 1,200 people dead, mostly civilians.
 Around 250 others, including children, were captured and dragged into Gaza.

-U.N. chief Guterres said nine of the accused UNRWA employees were immediately terminated, one was confirmed dead and the other two still need to be identified.
+U.N. chief Guterres said nine of the accused UNRWA employees were immediately terminated.
 He said all would be held accountable, including through criminal prosecution.

-Neither the details of the allegations nor the evidence supporting them has been made public.
+The Israeli document said two of the accused employees had been killed, and the U.N. previously said one still needed to be identified.

+Evidence supporting the allegations has not been made public and the AP could not immediately verify the identities of those named in the document.

 UNRWA has condemned the Oct.
 7 attack and called for all the hostages to be freed.
-Earlier this month, before the latest allegations, UNRWA Commissioner-General Philippe Lazzarini announced an external review of the agency to determine which accusations are "true or untrue" and "what is politically motivated."
+Before the latest allegations, the agency's commissioner-general, Philippe Lazzarini, announced an external review to determine which previous accusations by Israel and its supporters were "true or untrue," and what was "politically motivated."

+No other entity would be able to quickly fill the void if UNRWA ceased operations.

 The United States, which was the first country to suspend funding, is the biggest donor to UNRWA, providing it with $340 million in 2022.
-The United Kingdom, Canada, Australia, Germany, Italy, the Netherlands, Switzerland and Finland have also suspended aid.
+Several other countries, including the United Kingdom, Canada, Australia, Germany, Japan and Italy, have also suspended aid.
+All told, the donors provided more than 60% of UNRWA's funding in 2022.

-The nine countries together provided nearly 60% of UNRWA's budget in 2022.
-It was not immediately clear when or how the suspension of aid would affect the agency's day-to-day operations.
-Norway and Ireland said they would continue funding UNRWA, while other donors have not yet made a decision.
+It was not immediately clear when or how the suspension of aid would affect the agency’s day-to-day operations.
+Norway and Ireland said they would continue funding UNRWA.

 The war has plunged Gaza into a severe humanitarian crisis.
 One in four Palestinians in the territory faces starvation, according to U.N. officials, who say aid operations are hampered by the fighting and Israeli restrictions.